-Childminder - a registered child carer who works with children for more than two hours a day in their own home.
+Childminder - a registered child carer who works with children for more than two hours a day in domestic premises (usually their own home) or, in England, in approved non-domestic premises (such as a community or village hall).

 Registered childcare - childcare providers that are registered for quality assessment by the childcare regulator.
 In England, this is Ofsted, in Wales, it is the Care Inspectorate Wales (CIW) and in Scotland, the Care Inspectorate.
 To receive government funding for childcare, providers must be registered.